 To help reduce the risk of transmission of Covid-19 and other infectious diseases, maintaining optimal general personal hygiene practices is of upmost importance.
 Some general hygiene practices to observe throughout the tour include:

-* Cover your mouth and nose with a tissue when you cough or sneeze, or use the inside of your elbow.
+* Cover your mouth and nose when you cough or sneeze.

 * Wash your hands or use hand sanitizer after coughing, sneezing, or blowing your nose.